Madsir/madsirstudio.github.io/README.md

 SownSystm Audio Controller: Control all sounds in your game with one easy to use system.

-All content © 2019-2022 Madsir Studio and is not to be downloaded or distributed without the express persmission of Madsir Studio.
+All content © 2019-2022 Madsir Studio and is not to be downloaded or distributed without the permission of Madsir Studio.